 I have written a separate travel-blog about my visit to Vatnshellir cave with loads of photos and more information about this extraordinary lava cave system.

 Here you can see the location of Vatnshellir cave on the map.
 Now let's drive for one minute on road 574 and have a look at Purkhólar crater on your right-hand side.

 Just above Vatnshellir cave, you will find Purkhólar crater or at least one of the craters in the Purkhólar family, which erupted 8,000 years ago.
 The cave we just visited, Vatnshellir cave, is located in the Purkhólahraun lava field.

-There is only a short hike up to the crater, where you will find all kinds of red, pink and colourful lava formations.
+There is only a short hike up to the crater, where you will find all kinds of red, pink, and colourful lava formations.
 The yellow lava is sulfur.
 I love such colourful lava so the hike up to this crater is well worth it although there is not much to be seen there.
+A good view though.

 But you will see a dent in the landscape, which is an old crater and you can see how the lava flowed.
 And from up there you will be very close to Snæfellsjökull glacier, with its incredible energies.

 You will also get a glimpse of Lóndrangar volcanic plugs on the south side.
 So I would recommend this short hike.
 There is a parking lot beneath Purkhólar crater and an easy, but somewhat rocky hike, as you will walk in loose lava.